Abhijit85/ADAF/README.md

 Use `notebooks/5_Finetune_Summarizer_Finance.ipynb` to fine-tune a FLAN-T5 or Mistral model using LoRA on financial summarization data.

-This repository contains a modular Python implementation of the AMAF pipeline for personalized, context‑aware table summarization using GPT‑4.
+This repository contains a modular Python implementation of the AMAF pipeline for personalized, context‑aware table summarization using OpenAI's chat models (defaults to `gpt-3.5-turbo`; override with the `AMAF_MODEL` environment variable).